IBM/trusted-service-identity/docs/spire-multi-cluster.md

 # Deploying Tornjak in multi-cluster environment
-This document describes the steps required to setup Tornjak with SPIRE Server providing identities for multiple clusters.
+This document describes the steps required to extend the existing Tornjak/SPIRE Server to support multiple clusters.

 This assumes the Tornjak Server is already deployed as described in [SPIRE with Helm](./spire-helm.md) or [SPIRE on OpenShift](./spire-on-openshift.md) documents.
+If this is a new install, please follow the steps there for setting a multi-cluster support.

 Tornjak Server and all the remote cluster must use the same trust domain.
 E.g:
 ```